Improving NHS quality using internet ratings and experiences (INQUIRE)

 3. Study NHS staff and NHS hospitals and general practitioner practices to find out how the NHS and its staff view online feedback, and what they do with it.
 This will help us to understand what the challenges might be in encouraging appropriate use of this feedback in the NHS.

 4. Develop a tool kit for health services and training for health professionals.
 This will help us to encourage appropriate use of online feedback together with other patients’ experience data.

-This research programme is a collaboration between a team at the University of Oxford (the Health Experiences Research Group in the Nuffield Department of Primary Care Health Sciences), the Said Business School and the Oxford Internet Institute with the help of two patient representatives.
-The programme runs from November 2015 until October 2017.
+This research programme is a collaboration between a team at the University of Oxford (the Health Experiences Research Group in the Nuffield Department of Primary Care Health Sciences), the Said Business School and the Oxford Internet Institute.
+The programme runs from November 2015 until the end of September 2018.